notofonts/noto-docs/src/miniarticles/NotoSansCuneiform.md

 # Noto Sans Cuneiform

-Noto Sans Cuneiform is a sanserif design intended for general use for the Sumero-Akkadian cuneiform script.
+Noto Sans Cuneiform is a sanserif design for texts in the historical Sumero-Akkadian cuneiform script.

-It contains 1239 glyphs, and supports 1238 characters from the Unicode blocks: Cuneiform, Early Dynastic Cuneiform, Cuneiform Numbers and Punctuation.
+Noto Sans Cuneiform has multiple weights, contains 1,239 glyphs, and supports 1,238 characters from 3 Unicode blocks: Cuneiform, Early Dynastic Cuneiform, Cuneiform Numbers and Punctuation.

 ## Supported writing systems